Elephants Delicatessen

 Caterer based in Portland, Oregon, U.S.

 Elephants Delicatessen is a local delicatessen and catering chain based in Portland, Oregon, in the United States, established in 1979.
-There are eight store locations.
+There are seven store locations as of March 2026.

 History

 Elaine and Jake Tanzer founded the company in April 1979.

-Co-owner Anne Weaver is chief executive officer, as of 2022, Scott Weaver is executive chef, as of 2019.
+Co-owner Anne Weaver was the chief executive officer for 40 years and was replaced by Martin McClanan in June 2025.
+Scott Weaver is executive chef, as of 2019.
 For the first 21 years after opening, it operated from a single location.

 Elephants had 439 employees, as of 2019.
-The business joined the Energy Trust of Oregon's Strategic Energy Management cohort to assess energy usage, identify waste, and strategize on gas emissions reduction.

-In 2020, Elephants joined the Rose City Downtown Collective, a group of downtown businesses seeking to rebuild the area following a downturn caused by the pandemic and George Floyd protests.
-The company is among the largest women-owned businesses headquartered in Oregon and Southwest Washington, as of 2021.

 Kim Stafford has a writing shed with a wall made of boards from the original Elephants.

 Reception

-Elephants was included in The Oregonian's "Top Workplaces" list of "99 great places to work" in Oregon and Southwest Washington.
-In 2020, Elephants won in the Best Catering Service category of Willamette Weeks annual Best of Portland Readers' Poll.
+Elephants was included in The Oregonian's 2019 "Top Workplaces" list of "99 great places to work" in Oregon and Southwest Washington.
 The company ranked number 24 in Oregon Businesss 2021 list of "100 Best Green Workplaces in Oregon".

+Elephants won in the Best Catering Service category of Willamette Weeks annual 'Best of Portland' readers' poll in 2020, 2022, and 2024.
+It ranked second in the same category and won in the Best Deli category in 2025.
+In 2026, Elephants won in the Best Catering Service, Best Deli, and Best Prepared Food categories.